MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

   </tr>
   <tr>
    <td style="text-align:left;"> grade </td>
-   <td style="text-align:left;"> Loan grade, which takes a values A through G and represents the quality of the loan and its likelihood of being repaid. </td>
+   <td style="text-align:left;"> Loan grade, which takes on values A through G and represents the quality of the loan and its likelihood of being repaid. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> state </td>